Reason Why Dean Ambrose And Sheamus Were Absent On ‘Monday Night Raw’ Revealed

 As recapped by WWE.com, Rollins and Cesaro had their match this week on Monday Night Raw after Ambrose defeated Sheamus last week.
 Rollins was victorious against “The Swiss Cyborg” and he addressed the rumors that The Shield is going to break up.
 “The Architect” revealed that Ambrose is on his honeymoon and Roman Reigns winning the Intercontinental championship has no effect on their chemistry.

 It has been rumored for some time now that The Shield will disband once again with Ambrose turning heel.
 However, the WWE has not planted the seeds of their breakup because The Shield reunion has not gone great.
 Mumps prevented Reigns from competing at TLC: Tables, Ladders, and Chairs with their only successful team up being against The New Day at Survivor Series.
-The WWE has not cashed in on The Shield reunion and it would be waste of time if they decide to break them up again prematurely.
+The WWE has not cashed in on The Shield reunion and it would be a waste of time if they decide to prematurely break them up again.

-But what is the real reason why Dean Ambrose and Sheamus missed this week’s Monday Night Raw?
+But what is the real reason Dean Ambrose and Sheamus missed this week’s Monday Night Raw?
 According to Wrestle Zone, Ambrose was really on his honeymoon with his wife Renee Young.
 If you’re living under a rock, you probably don’t know that Ambrose and Young were dating, and now they are a married couple.

 Ambrose and Young have been dating since 2013, and they secretly got married in Las Vegas back in April.
 It was revealed by Young on Twitter after Kevin Owens pointed out her wedding ring live on Talking Smack.
 The incident clearly upset Young, prompting her to announce her marriage to Ambrose to avoid further speculations.
 And seven months later, the lovely couple is finally on their honeymoon.
 They deserve it.